Hung-nd233960/Group9-Microprocessors/HANDBOOK_v2.md

 Rust is a general-purpose programming language emphasizing performance, type safety, and concurrency.
 It enforces memory safety, meaning that all references point to valid memory.

-In Basics 1, we will learn about basics of Rust: Cargo, Variables, Data Types, Functions, Control Flow, Enum, Structs
+In Basics 1, we will learn about basics of Rust: Cargo, Variables, Data Types, Functions, Control Flow, Enums, Structs

 The task for the week is to: